ether/ep_cursortrace/README.md

 Shows the caret position of an author

 ## TODO
-Make it display the caret
+Make it show caret on X positon of character
-Make it togglable
+Make it gracefully handle multiple people on a line Make click events not suffer from race